No Fail Pie Crust

-It’s similar to my love of kneading bread, and why I will never, ever own a bread machine – getting my hands in there is what I love so much about baking.
+It’s similar to my love of kneading bread, and why I will never, ever own a bread machine – getting my hands in there is what I love so much about baking, and so rewarding, too.

 Now, while I’ve mentioned that rolling out a pie crust isn’t difficult… choosing the right recipe can be.
 And this is where I’m going to save you the hassle of trying all the dud recipes, because I’ve already done it for you!

-Many years ago, I set on the quest to find the perfect rolled sugar cookie recipe, and low and behold – I found it.
+Many years ago, I set on the quest to find the perfect rolled sugar cookie recipe, and low and behold – I found the perfect rolled sugar cookie recipe.
 Since then, I’ve turned my attention towards a perfect pie crust.
 And now, I’m here to share my recipe for a no fail pie crust, and super helpful pie rolling tips, with all of you.